theavidcoder24/booksProject/readme.md

 Access Demo on https://malloriecini.com/booksProject

+In your database software create a new blank database then name it 'booksProject' and import the SQL file located in the "sql" folder

+Install the client and api folders into a web server like MAMP or WAMP.
+The folders need to be installed into the www folder if you're using Wamp for example.
+Update the database connection settings found within the db.php file with the username and password needed to access the database.

 # Business Rules

-- The application will use Google maps API integration so that the user can see the directions to the event.
+- The application will use Google maps API integration so that the user can see the directions to the event
-- Uses can choose to add the event to the device calendar and allow access to their contacts so they can send invitations to the event out via text, call them directly or email.
-- When user is signing up can select some interested places for the app to recommend when they are nearby.
-- See suggested events around the user’s current location in map view based on the user’s interested selected when registering.
-- Events will have markers/icons that are colour coded.
-- The application can pinpoint events that are near the user when they enter the app and click on “Explore Events” that also integrates with Facebook events giving the user multiple options
-- It has a maximum radius of events where the user is situated.
-- Users will be directed to the website of the event if they need to book tickets
-- To get your event featured on Eventee you would have to pay a fee
-- Receive in-app notifications about upcoming events.
-If you are an event organizer you can receive notifications when someone has registered at your event.

 # Technology used in whole project

 ### Front End

-- General use of HTML5, CSS3 and JavaScript was used throughout the project pages.
+- General use of HTML5, CSS3 and JavaScript was used throughout the project pages

 ### Back End